vEnhance/1802/src/shorthand.typ

   ),
   caption: [A bunch of shorthands you'll meet later.
     Note that pretty much there is one shorthand for each kind of integral in @fig-int-chart-triangle.
-    In Part Hotel when the upgraded poster @fig-int-chart-stokes is introduced, each of the new kinds of integrals (the purple pictures) also has a new shorthand.],
+    In Part India when the upgraded poster @fig-int-chart-stokes is introduced, each of the new kinds of integrals (the purple pictures) also has a new shorthand.],
   kind: table
 ) <table-shorthand>